Rock Island County, Illinois

 I have a problem with bats and I don't know what to do about them.
 How can I tell where they are coming in?
 If I find the entry site what do I use to cover it up?
 Since they are protected I don't know who to ask for help about this problem.
 We live in an older house that we rent and the landlord says anything we want fixed or taken care of we have to do it ourselves.
 We also have a flea (we have no pets) and ant problem and two out of our 4 burners on our stove don't work and I can't get rid of the mold in our bathroom and they wont take care of any of it.
 Can we report our landlord?

-Rock Island County IL wildlife damage management about 6 years ago
+Rock Island County IL wildlife damage management over 6 years ago

 My live Christmas tree had bugs when we brought it in the house so we took it back out and sprayed it with Ortho bug spray.
 Now I have Google this and have read this can make the tree flamable....what can I do?
 Do I need to get another tree or how can I be sure this tree is safe to put lights on?